X

 |---|---|---|

-| Nausea | Very common (>40%) | Especially with dose escalation.
-Usually improves after 4–8 weeks |
+| Nausea | Very common (>40%) | Above all with a dose increase.
+Mostly improves after 4–8 weeks |

 | Diarrhoea | Common | – |

-| Constipation | Common | Drink adequate fluids! |
+| Constipation | Common | Drink enough! |

-| Vomiting | Common | Small meals; eat slowly |
+| Vomiting | Common | Small meals, eat slowly |

 | Headaches / fatigue | Common | – |

-| Gallstones | Occasional | From rapid weight loss.
-Note: biliary colic! |
+| Gallstones | Occasional | Through fast weight loss.
+Caution: biliary colic! |

-| Pancreatitis | Rare | Severe abdominal pain → see a doctor immediately! |
+| Pancreatitis | Rare | Severe abdominal pain → see a doctor at once! |

-| NAION (rare eye condition) | Very rare | MHRA/EMA reviewing (2025).
-Ophthalmology review recommended |
+| NAION (a rare eye disease) | Very rare | The EMA is investigating (2025).
+An eye doctor check is recommended |

-| Thyroid tumours | Unclear (animal data) | Increased in rodents; not confirmed in humans.
-Family history of MTC = contraindication! |
+| Thyroid tumours | Unclear (animal study!) | Increased in rodents; not confirmed in humans.
+MTC family history = a contraindication! |

-| Muscle loss | Clinically significant | approx. 30–40% of weight loss!
-Protein + resistance exercise essential! |
+| Muscle loss | Noteworthy | About 30–40% of the weight loss!
+Protein + strength training! |

-What muscle loss means: reduced strength and endurance, long-term increased risk of sarcopenia (age-related muscle wasting), a lower basal metabolic rate (making future weight management harder), and an increased fall risk in older patients.
-The countermeasures are clear and evidence-based: a high-protein diet (1.2–1.5 g protein per kg body weight daily) and regular resistance training throughout the therapy.
-Using the injection without these supportive measures does not optimise results.
+What muscle loss means: less strength and endurance, in the long term an increased risk of sarcopenia (muscle wasting in old age), a lower basal metabolic rate (makes future weight control harder), and an increased fall risk in older patients.
+The countermeasures are clear and documented: a protein-rich diet (1.2–1.5 g protein per kg of body weight daily) and regular strength training throughout the entire therapy.
+Anyone who only takes the jab without these accompanying measures does not optimise the result.

 | Substance / medication | Interaction | Recommendation |